NATO defense ministers to discuss weapons for Ukraine

 “I think it is very important we listen and understand Turkey’s concerns and work to a position where Turkey will support the accession and indeed that we can mitigate any of those concerns,” Wallace said.

+He added that the West needs to do more to support Ukrainians battling advances by far better equipped Russians.

+“The Ukrainian forces in the east of the country, some of them have been on that front line for 90 days.
+They are exhausted.
+They are often, in artillery terms, outnumbered at very, very high ratios,” he said.

-Jan M. Olsen in Copenhagen, Denmark, contributed.
+Jan M. Olsen in Copenhagen, Denmark, and Suzan Fraser in Ankara, Turkey, contributed.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine